 The Student Ambassador Scheme is open to all current students at UEL including home, domestic and EU.
-We welcome applicants from all years and all disciplines.
+We welcome applicants from foundation, 1st year and 2nd year.

 We are looking for reliable, committed individuals with strong communication skills.
 We need ambassadors who can speak about UEL confidently to a variety of audiences (including parents and carers, school staff and young people).